BayLIME: Bayesian Local Interpretable Model-Agnostic Explanations: Discussion

+Prior knowledge plays a key role in BayLIME, thus we discuss the following questions on priors to highlight its practical usefulness.

+\textbf{Where can we obtain the priors?} The answer to this question varies case by case, depending on the application-specific context.
+We have implemented three typical ways of obtaining priors, i.e. from other diverse XAI tools, V\&V methods, and previous explanations of similar instances.
+More practical ways of getting priors for BayLIME are certainly possible and we plan to investigate more in future.

-\paragraph{How do we know that the prior is good?} To answer this, first let us be clear on what do we mean by ``good'' priors -- is it the prior that truly/accurately reflects the unknown behaviour of the AI/ML model under explanation?
+\textbf{How do we know if the prior is good?} First of all, we need to be clear about the definition of ``good'' priors -- is it the prior that truly/accurately reflects the unknown behaviour of the AI model?
 Or the prior gives an explanation that looks good to human users?
-The latter definition is ``cheating'' in a Bayesian sense (you cannot rig a prior to get a result you like).
-While the former is more sensible, but we would never know the prior is good or not due to the lack of \textit{ground truth} behaviours of the black-box AI/ML model.
-Thus, as a Bayesian, the best we can do is to combine all existing evidence, including both the prior knowledge (either good or bad that is unknown to us) and the new observations/samples, to yield an estimation.
+The latter definition is ``cheating'' in a Bayesian sense -- we cannot rig a prior to get a result we like -- and this is not the purpose of XAI methods.
+The former is sensible, but due to the lack of {ground truth} behaviours of the black-box AI model, we would never know the prior is good or not \emph{with certainty}.
+However, we can be \emph{fairly confident} that a given prior is good in some practical cases (e.g., derived from a V\&V tool that was shown to be reliable in previous uses), so that it can be utilised by BayLIME.